-Note 5 - Histological tumour type (Core)
+Note 5 - Histological tumour type (Core and Non-core)

 Primary tumour site is a core item as it is relevant to both treatment and prognosis.
-Identification of the histological tumour type is crucial for several reasons, including: 1) confirmation that a metastasis is of the same type as the resected primary tumour; 2) facilitating a clinical search in cases of unknown primary tumours; 3) determining the correct T and N categories; and 4) guiding treatment, which varies by tumour type and lymph node status.^{18,19}
+Identification of the histological tumour type is crucial for several reasons, including: 1) confirmation that a metastasis is of the same type as the resected primary tumour; 2) facilitating a clinical search in cases of unknown primary tumours; 3) determining the correct T and N categories; and 4) guiding treatment, which varies by tumour type and lymph node status.
+18,19

 Histological type is typically determined from the histology at the primary site, but this is not possible for tumours of unknown origin.
-Tissue from a neck metastasis may be required for ancillary testing (e.g., p16 immunohistochemistry, in situ hybridisation for high risk human papilloma virus (HPV), in situ hybridisation for Epstein Barr virus (EBV) encoded RNA/EBER).
+Tissue from a neck metastasis may be required for ancillary testing (e.g., p16 immunohistochemistry, in situ hybridisation for high risk human papillomavirus (HPV), in situ hybridisation for Epstein Barr virus (EBV) encoded RNA/EBER).
 For patients with occult primary SSC in level II or III, the cN or pN categories are influenced by EBV and HPV status.24 EBV-associated and HPV-associated carcinomas are given the N category that applies to nasopharyngeal and HPV-associated oropharyngeal carcinomas, respectively.^{18,19}

-Verrucous carcinoma and carcinoma cuniculatum are not included in the above list of SSC variants, as they have no capacity to metastasise to lymph nodes.
+Verrucous carcinoma and carcinoma cuniculatum are not included in the above list of squamous cell carcinoma (SSC) subtypes, as they are not considered SCC subtypes in the WHO Classification and they have no capacity to metastasise to lymph nodes.